 Trustee Lee Aloha mai kākou, I am Trustee Brendon Kalei'āina Lee, Trustee for the Office of Hawaiian Affairs.
-It is my pleaseure to be here this evening, I look forward to all the presentations.
+It is my pleasure to be here this evening, I look forward to all the presentations.
 Joining me this evening is my Trustee Aide, LeiAnn Durant.

-Trustee Alapa Aloha everyone, my name is Luana Alapa and I am the Trustee for Moloka'i and Lana'i.
+Trustee Alapa Aloha everyone, my name is Luana Alapa, and I am the Trustee for Moloka'i and Lana'i.
 This is an amazing time, this is the first time in several years since we've been able to come out into the community and meet with all of you in person and hear all of you and your concerns.
 My Trustee Aide here with me, island girl from Moloka'i, Pohai Ryan.
-Mahalo
+Mahalo.

 Trustee Akina Aloha kākou everyone, so good to see all of you here tonight.
-I am Trustee-at-large, Trustee Keli'i Akina but O'ahu is the island in which I grew up.
-Waianae is my old stomping grounds, it's so good to be back in West O'ahu today.
+I am Trustee-at-large, Trustee Keli'i Akina, but O'ahu is the island in which I grew up.
+Wai'anae is my old stomping grounds.
+It's so good to be back in West O'ahu today.
 I look forward to hearing all of your mana'o, please take the time to share all of your concerns and tell us what we need to hear.
 Thank you for coming out this evening.
-I'd like to acknowledge my two Trustee Aides that are here tonight, Reuben Sierra and Evalani Canto.
+I'd like to acknowledge my two Trustee Aides that are here tonight, Ruben Sierra and Evalani Canto.

 Trustee Ahu Isa Aloha mai everyone, sorry I can not be with you, I am not feeling well.
-I am very familiar with the Nanakuli and Waianae area.
-I am Trustee-at-large and my Trustee Aide is there, Nathan Takeuchi.
+I am very familiar with the Nānākuli and Wai'anae area.
+I am a Trustee-at-large and my Trustee Aide is there, Nathan Takeuchi.
 Thank you for tuning in, aloha.

-Trustee Akaka Aloha Pumehana kākou, I am Kalei Akaka and I am honored to serve as your OHA Oʻahu Trustee as well as the OHA Chair of the Committee on Beneficiary Advocacy and Empowerment.
-Mahalo nui for our Chair, administration, and to all of you here attending.
-I am so thankful to have these community board meetings in our different communitities here because it is so important for us hear out the needs and concerns of our community.
-Mahalo nui for attending and we look forward to hear how we can further collaboarate together.
+Trustee Akaka Aloha pumehana kākou, I am Kalei Akaka and I am honored to serve as your OHA O'ahu Trustee as well as the OHA Chair of the Committee on Beneficiary Advocacy and Empowerment.
+Mahalo nui to our Chair, Administration, and to all of you here attending.
+I am so thankful to have these community Board meetings in our different communities here because it is so important for us hear about the needs and concerns of our community.
+Mahalo nui for attending and we look forward to hearing how we can further collaborate together.
 Joining me today is my team, Brandon Mitsuda and Mark Watanabe.
-I also have my 'ohana, my husband Tyler and our baby Aeiwaiwa.
-Mahalo nui for all who are attending, we are looking forward to hearing the presentations, Mahalo nui.
+I also have my 'ohana, my husband Tyler and our baby Āiwaiwa.
+Mahalo nui for all who are attending, we are looking forward to hearing the presentations.
+Mahalo nui.

-Chair Hulu Lindsey Aloha again, my name is Carmen Hulu Lindsey and I am the Maui Trustee and serve as Chair of the Baord.
+Chair Hulu Lindsey Aloha again, my name is Carmen Hulu Lindsey.
+I am the Maui Trustee and serve as Chair of the Board.
 My staff here is Lehua Itokazu-Board Secretary, Kanani Iaea and Amber Kalua-my Aides.
 We also have our CEO, Sylvia Hussey.
 Sylvia will you introduce yourself and your staff.

-Sylvia Hussey, CEO Aloha mai kākou, I am the Chief executive Officer for the Office of Hawaiian Affairs.
-Tonight we have joining us Capsun Poe-Community Engagement Director, Alice Silbanuz-Communications Director, Digital Media-Jason Lee and Josh Koh, Beneficiary Services Team-Kaimo Muhlestein and Lei-Ming
+Sylvia Hussey, CEO Aloha mai kākou, I am the Chief Executive Officer for the Office of Hawaiian Affairs.
+Tonight, we have joining us Capsun Poe-Community Engagement Director, Alice Silbanuz-Communications

-Verdadero, IT Support-Kevin Chak, Arlene Aguinaldo, Dan Santos, COO-Casey Brown, CFO-Ramona Hink, and Interim General Counsel-Everett Ohta.
+Director, Digital Media-Jason Lees and Josh Koh, Beneficiary Services Team-Kaimo Muhlestein and Lei-Ming Ayat-Verdadero, IT Support-Kevin Chak, Arlene Aguinaldo, Dan Santos, COO-Casey Brown, CFO-Ramona Hinck, and Interim General Counsel-Everett Ohta.